sqall01/alertR/alertClientDbus/README.md

 # AlertR Alert Client Dbus

 This client handles triggered alerts and is written to show a message notification via D-Bus.
 It works with all window managers that support D-Bus and implement the freedesktop.org specification.
-For example you can start it on your PC and you get notified as soon as the door bell rings or the front door was opened.
+For example, you can run it as a service on your workstation and as soon as an event happens (front door opens, door bell rings, service goes down, incoming phone call, and so on) it shows a notification on the display.

 ## How to use it?